HarguntasBenipal/Line-Following-Robot/README.md

 # Line-Following-Robot
 I created a line following robot using Arduino.
 I programmed it in C++.
+The robot uses 2 QTI Sensors to detect the line and sends a signal to the Arduino and then to the motors to move the robot accordingly.

 Here is the link to the steps of building this robot:
 [Final Line Chaser.pdf](https://github.com/HarguntasBenipal/Line-Following-Robot/files/10494441/Final.Line.Chaser.pdf)